tturgul/helena/README.md

 - Tasks are shown as outlined cards for clearer visual separation

 **Settings**
+- **Theme**: System (follows the OS), Light, or Dark — applied live
+- Adjustable UI font size
+- Configurable autosave (on/off and interval) and number of backups to keep
+- Configurable data-storage location
-- Adjustable UI font size, remembered between runs
+- Preferences are remembered between runs
 - Open settings with the gear button at the bottom of a list, or press `Ctrl+,`

 **Data**
-- Saved to JSON automatically on close and reloaded on start
+- Autosaves while you work and on close; save immediately with `Ctrl+S`
+- Timestamped backups (written on each manual save and on close) let you recover from a bad edit
+- Atomic writes, so a crash can't corrupt the data file
+- Stored as human-readable JSON in a configurable location; existing data can be moved when you change the location

 ## Requirements